nxrighthere/ValveSockets-CSharp/README.md

 `Address.SetAddress(string ip, ushort port)` sets an IP address (IPv4/IPv6) with a specified port.

+#### Configuration
+Contains marshalled data with configuration.

+`Configuration.value` a type of the value described in the `ConfigurationValue` enumeration.

+`Configuration.dataType` a type of data described in the `ConfigurationDataType` enumeration.

+`Configuration.data` a union of configuration data.

 #### StatusInfo
 Contains marshalled data with connection state.